Talislanta Sorcerer's Guide: Contents

+A short story is also included.

 Publication history

 In 1982, Stephan Michael Sechi, Steven Cordovano and Vernie Taylor formed the company Bard Games to produce their own Dungeons & Dragons supplements.
 In 1986, due to personal and financial disagreements that arose after the publication of The Atlantis Trilogy, Sechi sold his shares in Bard Games to Cordovano and left} to begin work on another role-playing game system and its supplements.
 When Cordovano decided that he did not want to run Bard Games and sold it back to Sechi, Sechi had the opportunity to publish his new his new role-playing game, Talislanta.

-After publication of the game rules in The Talislantan Handbook in 1987, Sechi also published three supplements: A Naturalist's Guide to Talislanta, The Chronicles of Talislanta, and Talislanta Sorcerer's Guide.
+After publication of the game rules in The Talislantan Handbook in 1987, Sechi also published three supplements: A Naturalist's Guide to Talislanta, The Chronicles of Talislanta, and in 1988, Talislanta Sorcerer's Guide, a 104-page perfect-bound softcover book with cover art by P.D.
+Breeding-Black and interior art by Breeding-Black and Patty Sechi.